 But don’t let this put you off, the park rangers are highly experienced and work round the clock to keep hikers safe.
 They would not open the park if they thought there is any danger.

-Our Experience Hiking Mount Kinabalu: The Highest Mountain In Malaysia
+Our Experience Hiking Mount Kinabalu, The Highest Mountain In Malaysia

 Day 1: From Timpohon Gate (1,866 m) to Panalaban Base Camp (3,270 m)

-Some travelers stay in Kota Kinabalu and take the 1.5-hour public transportation to the Kinabalu Park in the morning.
+Some travelers stay in Kota Kinabalu and take the 1.5-hour public transportation to Kinabalu Park in the morning.
 While that is also an option, it eats into valuable hiking time.

 If you are coming from Kota Kinabalu, simply take the shared minivans at Padang Merdeka bound for Ranau.
 Tell the driver that you want to get off at the Kinabalu National Park.

 If your tour package does not include a stay inside the park before your hike, you can elect to make your own reservation.
-We personally recommend Sutera Sanctuary Lodges because they were so welcoming and knowledgable.
+We personally recommend Sutera Sanctuary Lodges because they were so welcoming and knowledgeable.

 After a delicious buffet at Balsam Buffet Restaurant (included in our package), we met the tour guide and got on the transport to Timpohon Gate (also included), which is the start of the hike.
 It was only a 10-minute journey, but necessary to get to the start of the Mount Kinabalu hiking trail.